EMDK/docs/edge/source/api/securenfc/MifarePlusSL3.md

 **Parameters:**

-encrypted - false: Communication between device and card will be plain
+`encrypted` - false: Communication between device and card will be plain
             true: Communication between device and card will be encrypted

-macOnCmd - false: Command sent to card will not be MACed true: Command
+`macOnCmd` - false: Command sent to card will not be MACed true: Command
             sent to card will be MACed

-macOnResponse - false: Response received from card will not be MACed true:
+`macOnResponse` - false: Response received from card will not be MACed true:
             Response received from card will be MACed

-blockNumber - Card value block number to be read. (range 0x00 to 0xFF
+`blockNumber` - Card value block number to be read. (range 0x00 to 0xFF
             depending card size)

 **Returns:**

-int
+int - Value read from value block

 **Throws:**